Jana-Marie/USB-PD-Firmware/docs/console_config.md

     PDO n: type

-`n` is the index of the PDO.  `type` is one of `fixed`, or the entire PDO represented as a 32-bit hexadecimal number if the type is unknown.
+`n` is the index of the PDO.  `type` is one of `fixed`, `typec_virtual`, or the entire PDO represented as a 32-bit hexadecimal number if the type is unknown.
 If `type` is not a hexadecimal number, the rest of the PDO is printed as a list of fields, one per line, each indented by a single ASCII tab character.
 Each field is of the format:

     name: value